DJSablosky/automating-aws-with-python/README.md

 - List bucket
 - List contents of a bucket
 - Create and set up bucket
+- Sync directory tree to buckets
+- Set AWS profile with --profile=<profileName>